issalab/mkturk/public/mkturk/readme.md

 *DEPRECATED TASK PARAMETERS*
 ___________________________________________________________________________
 ConsecutiveHitsITI (deprecated 12/08/22, influenced resetting of consective hits by putting a time criteria, seems unnecessary): Maximum time in milliseconds allowed to elapse from the previous trial for the current trial to count toward reward accumulation for a string of correct responses.
 For example, if ConsecutiveHitsITI=8000, then subject has 8 seconds to complete the next trial successfully and the consecutivehits counter will be incremented.
 Otherwise, the number of consecutivehits will get set to 0

+DragtoRespond (deprecated 12/30/22, was used to allow dragging into target which is necessary if eyetracking.
+However, new hold_promise_simple allows dragging in general to unify touch/mouse with eyetracking.
+This variable may be brought back in the future if dragging is to be disallowed for touchscreen): (default = 0 --> clicks indicates response): Flag that specifies whether a continuous move (drag) into a choice box is allowed (DragtoRespond=1) versus a discrete click in the box (DragtoRespond=0).
+Defaults to 0 (click to respond) if not provided, but if eyetracker is present will automatically be set to 1.

 Homecage (deprecated 12/07/22, purely metadata, no influence on mkturk task): Where task was performed.
 0=lab 1=subject's home